AlanDReeves/AlanDReeves.github.io/essays/effortEstimation.md

 On the bright side, tracking these took almost no time.
 All the time I needed was however long it took to check the clock two times.
 Of course, I have to wonder if my lack of results from this is due to my lack of time spent.

+No AI was used in making this essay.